ReactiveHTML/rimmel/docs/index.md

   );

   // <! -----------------------------
-  // The following DOM Object will be
+  // The following Attribuend Object will be
-  // "merged" into the target element
+  // "merged" into the host element
   // <! -----------------------------
   return {
     onclick,